Error while fetching details, please try login again.

 2. The customer accepted or declined free interpretive services.

 3. Language interpretive services method, e.g., certified bilingual staff (include staff name), telephone interpretive services vendor (include vendor name), or customer’s own interpreter.
-Please refer to AR 5898, American Sign Language Video Remote Interpreting Services for documentation template and examples of sign language interpretation services.
+Please refer to AD 5898, American Sign Language Video Remote Interpreting Services for documentation template and examples of sign language interpretation services.

 The Language Interpretive Services Documentation Template (Attachment IV) is available in the Eligibility Hub – Consistency Tool – Civil Rights folder.